Angie-gh/adix.github.io/iot.md

 	```

 - #### "music" module
 	The "music" module allows the coder to reference pre-stored music.
-The "" sound is particularly useful because it sounds like an error beep.
+The "BA_DING" sound is particularly useful because it sounds like an error beep.
 	**Example of using a method from the Music module:**
 	```
 	#>>>>>controller projects an error sound via the speaker <<<<<
         music.play(music.BA_DING)
 	```
 - #### "speech" module
 	Although the sound volume is very limited, the "speech" module is an incredible tool for making an IoT device for someone with vision limitations.
-One is able to generate new sounds or convert written text to audible sentences.
+Also, a coder is able to both generate new "music-like" tones as well as convert written text to audible sentences.
 	**Example of using a method from the Speech module:**
 	```
 	#>>>>>controller projects a verbal message via the speaker <<<<<